davidnichols-ops/cloud-to-butt-revolutionized/README.md

 >
 > That felt wrong.
 So I brought it back.
 >
 > This fork migrates it to Manifest V3, broadens the replacement so *every* mention of "cloud" gets buttified (not just the phrase "the cloud"), and ships it as a custom unpacked extension you can load in seconds.
-I also submitted it to the Chrome Web Store so anyone can install it with one click once it's approved.
-And I opened a PR back to the original repo, because credit where credit's due — panicsteve made the thing, I just gave it a new engine.
+I also submitted it to the Chrome Web Store so anyone can install it (once its approved)
+>ALL CREDIT TO @panicsteve
 >
 > The internet deserves more stupid, joyful things.
 This is mine.
 >